 Let us take you on a brief tour!

 The décor of the apartment reflects a typical contemporary Parisian style with some touches that are pure Montmartre.
 The buildings in Paris may be very old, but Parisians like the new, vibrant and modern!
 The salon provides a comfortable area to relax after a long day of sightseeing; you can dine at your leisure at the sofa table or the kitchen bar.
-While the bedroom (to the left of the salon) sleeps two adults, the sofa opens into a queen-sized bed (140×190 cm) that can accommodate up to 2 adults or 2 children.
+While the bedroom (to the left of the salon) sleeps two adults, the sofa opens into a queen-sized bed (140×190 cm) that can accommodate up to 2 adults or 2 children ages 7 and older.
 (We do not offer/permit cribs, sleeping bags or air mattresses, nor can we accommodate more than 4 people total under any circumstances.)